-- 7. In the VLAN ID field, enter the ID for an existing VLAN. - 8.
+- 7. From the VLAN ID menu, select the ID for an existing VLAN. - 8.
 From the Querier Election Participate Mode menu, select to enable or disable the querier election participate mode for IGMP snooping for the VLAN: - Disabled.
 If the switch detects another querier of the same version in the VLAN, the snooping querier moves to the non-querier state. - Enabled: The snooping querier participates in querier election, in which the lowest numbered IP address operates as the querier in that VLAN.
-The other querier moves to non-querier state. - 9.
-In the Snooping Querier VLAN Address field, type the IPv4 address to be used as the source IP address in periodic IGMP queries that are sent on the VLAN.
+The other querier moves to non-querier state.

+- 9. In the Snooping Querier VLAN Address field, type the IPv4 address to be used as the source IP address in periodic IGMP queries that are sent on the VLAN. - 10.
+Click the Save button.